NachoKelly/Warehouse-management-system/README.md

 # Warehouse-management-system
-This warehouse management System project is a desktop application, designed to help on warehouse management operations.
+This warehouse management System is a desktop application, designed to help on warehouse management operations.